athomasoriginal/com.betweentwoparens/src/pages/blog-posts/000-deploy-clojurescript-to-github-pages.md

 ### Build development bundle

-In the above steps, we have built a minimal site using HTML, CSS and ClojureScript so the last step is to make sure everything is working by running the following command:
+In the above steps, we have built a minimal site using HTML, CSS and ClojureScript so the last step is to make sure everything is working by running the following command from the root of your project.

 ```bash
 clj -m cljs.main -d "demo-clojurescript-gh-pages/out"  -c demo.static-website -r
 ```

+<aside class="blog-post__note">You want to run the above command from the same place as your <code class="gatsby-code-text">deps.edn</code></aside>

 The above command will take a moment to run.
 When completed, a browser tab will automatically open and serve your HTM, CSS and ClojureScript.
 If everything worked you should see a site that looks like this: